 This priceless masterpiece is valued at over $109 million.

 Want to expand your knowledge about Vincent van Gogh and The Starry Night?
 Check out some of these books.
 (Making a purchase via Bookshop helps support independent bookstores.)

 The Starry Night continues to resurface in new ways in the modern world.

 With each passing year, it seems as though The Starry Night is reaching more and more fans and inspiring new generations of artists.
-Today, the renowned work of art is a must-have visual for art lovers, whether that's in the form of a beautiful wall hanging, a statement-making watch, an inspiring decal, or a quirky action figure accessory.
+Today, the renowned work of art is a must-have visual for art lovers, whether that's in the form of a beautiful wall hanging, an inspiring decal, or a quirky toy.

 Ultimately, given its fascinating context, poignant history, and original aesthetic, it's no wonder that The Starry Night has had such a transcendent impact on the world of art and, equally, on the world as a whole.